Dan J. Harkey

 There is pressure to grow in one’s profession and business, develop a positive cash flow, and succeed in any enterprise.

 There are many educational programs.
 Combine the knowledge gained here with further education and learning.
-We need more training about organizational efficiencies, government involvement, marketing, networking, sales techniques, mechanics of the sales process, and personal development.
-Some methods are to improve skills, and some are motivational; we need both.
+We need more training about organizational efficiencies, government involvement, marketing, networking, sales techniques, the mechanics of the sales process, and personal development.
+Some methods aim to improve skills, while others are motivational; we need both.

 The sales and promotion process:

-For-profit businesses and organizations usually include some form of sales and promotion component.
-I use salesperson and organizational support staff interchangeably.
+For-profit businesses and organizations typically include a sales and promotion component.
+I use the terms’ salesperson’ and ‘organizational support staff’ interchangeably.

-I'd like you to focus on the benefits.
-Some folks learn that successful sales result from a presentation (verbalizing) in a pre-arranged word script or learned words and closing sequence.
+I’d like you to focus on the benefits.
+Some individuals learn that successful sales result from a presentation (verbalizing) in a pre-arranged word script or learned phrases and a closing sequence.
 Sales trainers will suggest that certain words are best to make the initial presentation, overcome objections, ask for the order, and close the transaction.
 Some closers may use pressure tactics, ask questions, handle objections, and close transactions hard.
-Yes, sequences of preplanned words are essential to promote or convince prospects that your products, goods, or services have benefits to them that are worth purchasing.
+Yes, sequences of preplanned words are essential to promoting and convincing prospects that your products, goods, or services offer benefits worth purchasing.

-The salesperson's or organizational staff member's first and most important job is to develop a thorough understanding of the products, goods, or services.
-The salesperson should be capable of presenting and handling questions and objections about function, usability, quality, durability, and pricing.
-The salesperson must explain benefits, desirability, technical aspects, and emotional appeal.
+The salesperson’s or organizational staff member’s first and most important job is to develop a thorough understanding of the products, goods, or services.
+The salesperson should be capable of presenting and handling questions and objections regarding function, usability, quality, durability, and pricing..
+The salesperson must explain the benefits, desirability, technical aspects, and emotional appeal.
 The salesperson must habitually ask for the order to complete the transaction.

-Many folks in organizations such as churches and professional services prefer a softer approach.
+Individuals in organizations such as churches and professional services prefer a gentler approach.

 I subscribe to a different sales and marketing philosophy.

-You locate a buyer rather than create a buyer.
+You locate a buyer rather than creating one.

-If we have a large group of active prospects or a lead base and constantly work to keep our presence in their thoughts, they will likely consider us if they need related goods or services.
-Also, all people in organizations, including sales staff, must focus on continuously developing business friendships and like-and-trust relationships.
+If we have a large group of active prospects or a lead base and consistently maintain our presence in their thoughts, they will likely consider us if they need related goods or services.
+Additionally, all individuals in organizations, including sales staff, must focus on continuously developing business relationships and fostering like-and-trust relationships.

 80/20 Rule: